ryanquinnnelson/CMU-11685-Frame-Level-Classification-of-Speech-using-Deep-Learning/README.md

     - `OutputFormatter`
     - `Evaluation`

 #### TrainValDataset

 - Defines Training and Evaluation datasets.
 - Subclass of `torch.utils.data.Dataset`
 - Implements standard Dataset methods: `__init__()`, `__len__()`, `__getitem__()`

 #### TestDataset

 - Defines Testing dataset.
 - Subclass of `torch.utils.data.Dataset`
 - Implements standard Dataset methods: `__init__()`, `__len__()`, `__getitem__()`

 #### OutputFormatter

 - Defines how output from test should be formatted to meet Kaggle requirements.
+Output from `format()` will be saved to file.
 - Implements: `format(self, out) -> DataFrame`

 #### Evaluation

 - Defines the evaluation process for each epoch.
 - Implements: `__init__(self, val_loader, criterion_func, devicehandler)`
 - Implements: `evaluate_model(self, epoch, num_epochs, model) -> (val_loss, val_metric)`
 - Note that val_metric is a generic name.
 Match the actual metric returned in that position to the config file.

 ### How to run

 Module requires a single argument - the path to the configuration file.

 ```bash